You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 When is it best to include projects, interests, and hobbies?

 Most CVs shouldn’t include information about interests, hobbies, and projects.
 However, you might benefit from adding these sections depending on the field and your level of experience.
-Projects and interests are particularly useful if you’re a recent university graduate or someone applying for an entry-level position.
-They can help address the issue of white space due to a lack of work experience.
+Projects and interests are excellent if you’re a recent university graduate or someone applying for an entry-level position; projects and interests are excellent.
+They can help address the issue of having too much white space due to a lack of work experience.
 A couple of examples of interests/hobbies you could add to your programme manager CV include:

 - Cooking French cuisine